 The Crusades were a series of battles for control of the Holy Lands and the main prize was the city of Jerusalem – many Crusades took place over the centuries but only a few had any successes with many failing or being complete disasters.

 However the First Crusades was not one of them and was a very successful Crusade, not only were important cities like Eddessa a city in Upper Mesopotamia and Antiochian re-captured by the Christian Crusaders, but they went on to win the ultimate prize by capturing Jerusalem in the Year 1099.

-An earlier expedition to the Holy Lands that took place just prior to the ‘First Crusade’ called the ‘Peoples Crusade’ which was really just a group of poorly equipped and trained medieval people, that were quickly slaughtered by the superior Muslim armies.
+An earlier expedition to the Holy Lands that took place just prior to the ‘First Crusade’ was called the ‘Peoples Crusade’ also known as the peasants’ crusade which was really just a group of poorly equipped and trained medieval people mostly peasants, that were quickly slaughtered by the superior Muslim armies.